 Permagardens and Keyhole gardens will help to put an end to the access challenge while also reducing the insecurity of climate change.
 Runoff water will be focused and directed to the gardens where it will be fully absorbed and saved for periods of no rain.

-Garden Before: This garden is extremely drought stressed despite being grown during an abundant rainy season.
-Poor soil quality and lack of adequate water capture is to blame.
+Garden Before: This garden is extremely drought-stressed despite being grown during an abundant rainy season.
+Poor soil quality and lack of adequate water capture are to blame.
 Swales will redirect runoff water turning this garden area into a ‘water tank’ holding water for periods of limited rainfall.

 Keyhole Before: roof water runs off and down the slope when it could be collected in the soil at the very corner where the runoff joins allowing for a small but highly productive garden and lessening the flow of runoff being lost further down the slope.